DONATE

 August 8, 2013

 Iran's new president Hassan Rouhani nominated Mostafa Pour-Mohammadi for the post of justice minister on August 4, 2013.
-Rights groups have implicated Pour-Mohammadi in abuses that may constitute crimes against humanity, including the executions ...
+Rights groups have implicated Pour-Mohammadi in abuses that may constitute crimes against humanity, including the executions of ...

 Withdraw Cabinet Nominee Implicated in Abuses